Update (2025): Sadly, Simon's Rock is closing in 2025 and integrating with Bard College and their main campus.

 Simon's Rock isn't just about the classes.
 It's an intense social experience.
 It's a place where it's okay to like learning, a place to make friends who share your interests.
 If you've been to CTY or some other similar summer program, think of that for a whole year rather than just a summer.
 Then think of it for two years or four years.
 It's a place which, for many people, became home.
 (Home, as Robert Frost says, "is the place where, when you have to go there, they have to take you in.")

-If you have stumbled upon this page as a prospective student in the hopes of learning more about the college, I recommend finding out what current students and alumni have to say about Simon's Rock and themselves.
+If you have stumbled upon this page as a prospective student in the hopes of learning more about the college, I recommend finding out what current students and more recent alumni have to say about Simon's Rock and themselves.
 They are your best resource.
-There's an active community of prospective students, current students, and alumni on LiveJournal.

 (Last updated May 2005)